This post contains affiliate links. Click here to read my affiliate policy.

 Asparagus (3 pieces) .6

 I’m highlighting zucchini because it’s so versatile.
 It can be easily “zoodled” and used in place of noodles for low carb stir-fries or spaghetti bolognaise.
-Helping you recreate those classic high carb comfort foods in a much healthier way.
+Helping you recreate those classic high carb comfort foods like mac and cheese in a much healthier way.

 Milk is too high in carbs, maybe you can get away with a little in your tea, but at 2.7g per tablespoon as a drink on its own, it’s out.
 Most dairy apart from eggs and heavy cream has too many carbs with no fiber, so it’s easy to overdo.